CircleOfNice/CoreWorker/README.md

     // handle err
 }
 ```
 The example will start the http-Server and returns a ```promise```, that either gets resolved with a ```Result``` or rejected with an ```error```.
-CoreWorker now validates any output with the filter condition "Server is ready.".
+CoreWorker now validates any output with the condition "Server is ready.".
 If it succesfully valdates within 1000 milliseconds, the promise gets resolved with an empty result - otherwise it gets rejected.
-Keep in mind, that ```Result``` can also return the mathed string, if your filter is a regular expression.
+Keep in mind, that ```Result``` can also return the matched string, if your condition is a regular expression.

 ## Wait until process has finished
 This example shows how to wait for a process to be successfully executed and closed.